There’s not denying that MMA gloves are an essential part of the sport. However finding the right pair can be pretty difficult.

 I also love the gloves Palm-O design, which is essentially an open palm design.
 This allows for unrestricted hand movement as well as preventing a build up of sweat inside the gloves.

-All in all, the RDDX Sparring Gloves not a bad pair of gloves considering how cheap they are.
+All in all, the RDX Sparring Gloves not a bad pair of gloves considering how cheap they are.
+We've also got an in-depth RDX MMA gloves review if you want any more information.

 The Combat Sports Sparring Gloves are fantastic training gloves for MMA.
 If you’re looking to do some light sparring, their 7oz weight and protective padding is more than sufficient to protect your hand and training partner.